There are some things that every blogger MUST know.

 In the beginning it will take a LOT of hustle.
 As your business grows you WILL be able to create a better work/life balance.

-As an example I’ve been working 10-13 hour days 5/6 days per week for the last 8 weeks to get THIS blog up and running.
-It has launched with about a dozen posts ready to go, a spectacular lead magnet (if I do say so myself, wink-wink), and my first awesome sauce paid product–be your own biggest cheerleader 🙂
+As an example I’ve been working 10-13 hour days 5/6 days per week for the first 8 weeks to get THIS blog up and running.
+It launched with about a dozen posts ready to go, a spectacular lead magnet (if I do say so myself, wink-wink), and my first awesome sauce paid product–be your own biggest cheerleader 🙂